Here's How to Avoid Accidentally Showing Your Genitals to Your Colleagues on Zoom

 The “End” button stops the call entirely, serving much the same function.

-Make sure you’re not simply muting yourself before whipping anything private out.
+Make sure you’re not simply muting your speaker audio before whipping anything private out.
 That could run the risk of, say, an entire Zoom call of colleagues yelling at you to “Cover that shit up!” or “For the love of Christ and all that is holy, stop touching that!” to no avail.

 That’s it: Follow these steps and you shouldn’t have any “Zoom dick” incidents, barring a freak incident such as tornado whipping through your house and ripping off your clothes, a member of antifa suddenly pantsing you, or all of your teammates obtaining and wearing X-Ray glasses simultaneously.
 Feel free to trade tips in the comments below.